 Easily Confused

-transpateric vs Paternal
+transpateric vs Paternalistic

-Both relate to fathers.
+Both words relate to 'father' and influence/control.

 transpateric vs Mentorship

-transpateric vs Paternity
+transpateric vs Inheritance

 Sentence Patterns